ChiefMLY/spotify_eda/README.md

 My analysis will be focused on the following:
 1. What are the ten least Popular songs
 2. What are the ten most Popular songs
-3. What is the correlation between the columns in the dataframe
+3. What is the correlation between the variables in the dataframe
 4. Has there been an increase or decrease in the number of songs produced over time
 5. How has the duration of songs changed over time
-6. Do song duration differ by genre
-7. What are the top 10 Popular Genre in the dataset

 ### From the analysis carried out i was able to gain this insights